 When you’re feeling extra oily, it can be tempting to lather on face wash more frequently than twice a day.
 You might assume this will taper your oil production, but it actually does the exact opposite.
 Over-washing does strip your skin of all that oil, but that then triggers your sebaceous glands to respond by… making more oil.
 In other words, you’re left with an even higher level of sebum overproduction.
 That said, only wash your face twice a day and just make sure the cleanser you’re using isn’t overly drying or stripping your skin, but gently exfoliating and unclogging pores, like SLMD's Salicylic Acid Cleanser.

 If you get stuck with oil overload mid-day, these blotting papers can seriously come in clutch.
 They usually come in tiny packs that fit right in your purse, and are designed specifically to absorb excess oil without messing up your makeup.
 The most satisfying part is seeing how much oil they’ve soaked up once you’re done!

-Try a translucent or slightly tinted powder.
+Try a translucent powder or a powdered SPF.

 Consider swapping your moisturizer with a facial oil

 If you’re using the right moisturizer, it should be non-comedogenic, meaning it won’t clog pores and be too heavy on your oily skin!
-However, facial oils can be great for oily-dry skin types.
+However, facial oils can also be great for oily-dry skin types.

 Now, fine-tune your skincare regimen.